ansys/pymechanical/doc/source/user_guide/pool.rst

     >>> pool = LocalMechanicalPool(10, version="231")
     'Mechanical Pool with 10 active instances'

-When creating the pool, you can supply additional keyword arguments.
+When you are creating the pool, you can supply additional keyword arguments.
 For example, to restart failed instances, you can set ``restart_failed=True``:

 .. code:: python